andboson/http-echo-logger/README.md

 A simple http echo server for logging incoming requests

 * echo server with multiple endpoints support
-* mock server with custom response
+* mock server with custom response (as http://wiremock.org/ kinda)
 * log requests to stdout
 * see the history of requests in the browser
 * get the history of requests via API